lricci58/moneymap/README.md

 This project features the following:
 - Fiat and crypto movement tracking (including income, spending and transactions).
 - Statement generator (monthly, yearly and of custom range).
-- Investment tracking (only Argentinians CD's for now, aka CEDEAR's)
+- Investment tracking (only Argentinians CDs for now, aka CEDEARs)
 - Share-Data scraping using YahooFinance.

 **Remember that you can find a sample of the webapp with fake data [here](https://google.com).**